BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 $make ICESTICK
 ```
 When the led matrix is configured, `printf()` is automatically
-redirected the scroller display routine.
+redirected to the scroller display routine.
 The `sieve.c` program will
 also behave like that.

 There are other examples that you can play with: